Betches and Saks Off 5th team up for virtual, shoppable Holiday House

 “Aleen and I were really hands-on with the design and the art, and making sure the House has all these funny touches.
 It was like a mini version of designing our office,” she said.

 To further encourage engagement within the House, there will also be a “phone booth,” where visitors can listen to embarrassing stories the brand gathered via a Google Voice account.
-And, by exploring the House and collecting tokens, users will be able to earn special discounts for both Saks Off 5th and Shop Betches.
+And, by exploring the House and collecting tokens, users will be able to earn special discounts for Shop Betches.

 A holiday recipe found in the kitchen is among other exclusive content found in the house.
 “We’re also going to have a podcast wall where you can listen to funny clips from all the podcasts,” Sage said.
 The media brand has 12 podcasts.